sfeister/twang/documentation/Safety.md

 ##### Prior to leaving the table, the supervising adult should perform a careful check of the following:

+* Check for stray light using a white paper or tissue.
+(See example image of [stray light](img/straylight.JPG).)
-* Check for stray light and for firmness of the glued lasers
+* Check for firmness of the glued lasers & catchers

 ## Laser Safety Considerations for Final Product